leosrdev/Machine-Learning/setup/README.md

 ---

-## ⚙️ Step 2: Create a New Conda Environment
+### Create a New Conda Environment

 Open your terminal (or Anaconda Prompt on Windows) and run:

 ```bash
 conda create -n ml-env python=3.11 -y
 ```
-🔹 Replace ml-env with your preferred environment name.
+🔹 Replace `ml-env` with your preferred environment name.
 🔹 You can also specify a different Python version if needed.

 Activate the environment: